cjmcdonald42/mxMoodle/docs/GENERAL_FILE_STRUCTURE.md

 The first `if` block is run when the form is cancelled.
 In this case all we need to do is redirect to the form's redirect URL.
 This will be the referrer if it exists, otherwise it will be the default fallback as explained in the [data population](#data-population) section above.

 The second block is run when the form is submitted.
 The first step in this case is to perform any transformations to the data so that it is ready to be entered into the database.
 In particular, care should be taken to `unset` all fields which should have null values as the form may often provide other default values when nothing is submitted, such as an empty string.

+If you are using our custom 12 hour `time_selector`, you will need set the appropriate field of your data object to the result of a call to the `generate_timestamp()` local library function which takes the data object as the first argument and the string prefix of the `time_selector` field as the second argument.

 For a primary or secondary form page, all you need to do is call the `update_record()` local library function to save the data as you already specified in your `$queryfields` variable.
 On the other hand, for a preferences form you will have to save the data manually.
 Use Moodle's `get_config()` function to save any plugin configs.
 This function takes the config name as the first argument, the data to set as the second argument, and the component name as the third argument.
 To update email text, use the `update_notification()` local library function which takes the email class as the first argument, the data object as the second argument, and a string prefix from the form fields as an optional third argument.